atmarnat/TextForum/TwaddleCate/README.md

 | 4.4          | Passed     | 1.0       | 11/3/2019 |                   | View page and see if there are messages |
 | 4.4.1        | Failed     | 1.0       | 11/3/2019 |                   | View if pictures are uploading correctly |

+94% of test cases currently pass.

+#### Findings
+ - All Controller/Model code is working properly.
+ - Pictures are not resizing property on the desktop view when clicked on.
+ - The base tests are all now set up.
+Run before each deployment.